kokrah/HTShape/README.md

-* Given a dataset such as a high-throughput expression matrix (or just a vector of measurements) the function `fitShape()` will compute and return the L-CV, L-skew, and L-kurt for each gene.
+* Given a dataset such as a high-throughput expression matrix (or just a vector of measurements) the function `fitShape()` will compute and return the L-CV, L-skew, and L-kurt estimates for each gene.

-* Given the L-skew and L-kurt of each gene, the function `computeDvals()` computes a dissimilarity score (d-values) between each gene's (L-skew, L-shape) estimate and the typical gene's (L-skew, L-shape) estimate.
+* Given the shape (ie. L-skew and L-kurt) estimate of each gene, the function `computeDvals()` computes a dissimilarity distance (d-values) between each gene's shape estimate
+  and the typical gene's shape estimate.
   The d-values range from 0 to 1; where 1 is very close and 0 is very far.

-* The function `plotSO()` shows each gene's (L-skew, L-shape) on a single plot (SO-plot).
+* The function `plotSO()` shows each gene's shape esitmate on a single plot.

 ## Installation